Garden wild flower

 Right in the middle of the tiny viola is one pansy plant (see above), same colour as the viola standing tall and proud.
 Is it another viola seed throwback?
 Either way it needed to be drawn, immortalised forever in my sketchbook hehehe.
 Since I had enjoyed drawing the viola so much I decided to draw this the same way.

 The garden is slowly waking up, plants bloom, shed and fruit.
 Life goes on regardless and I am thankful.

-Thanks for taking the time to stop by today.
+Thanks for taking precious time to stop by.
 Till next time, have fun x